 I have a wide range of clients.
 Many are time poor professionals who simply don’t have time to plan their holidays.
 As I’ve got to know them very well they often just email me a few lines with their requirements and leave me to suggest ideas, destinations, properties and activities for them.
 I have a number of clients, acquired by word of mouth, who I have never met, we just talk on the phone or correspond via email, some live down south, a few actually live overseas.

 Other clients might use the internet for straightforward flights, but like to come to me for their more complicated arrangements.

 Why Bakewell Travel?

-I joined Bakewell Travel as they are a small network of highly experienced self employed travel professionals, who provide me with ABTA and ATOL protection for my clients.
+I joined Bakewell Travel as they are a small network of highly experienced self employed travel professionals who provide me with ABTA protection for my clients.
+In addition all the holidays we put together are ATOL protected by the Tour Operator.
 Unlike many travel organisations Bakewell Travel set a high standard and you can’t buy your way in.
 We are also members of AITO, the highly respected Association of Independent Tour Operators making us one of their preferred “AITO Travel Agents” and giving us access to many small niche market tour operators that don’t sell through multiple travel agencies.